anzdrew/anzdrewOLD.github.io/_posts/2020-4-4-Introduction.md

 title: Welcome
 ---

-First year BEng Engineering student studying at the University of Warwick (2019-2022).
+First year BEng Engineering student studying at the University of Warwick (2019 - 2022).
-Interested in social engineering and its potential applications in consulting.
+My main interests liw in social engineering and its potential use to aid consulting.
 I have extensive experience in mentoring young people, namely mathematics.

 ### Current Projects